- Home

 The City of Stafford has approved several municipal ordinances related to animal safety.
 Any violation of the Animal Control Ordinances may result in citations and fines.
 View City's Code of Ordinances on animals.

-- Dog Bites and Rabies Quarantine: Any dog that bites a person or another animal will be quarantined, at the owner's expense, for a period of 10 days.
+- Dog Bites and Rabies Quarantine: Any dog that bites a person or another animal will be quarantined for a period of 10 days at the Houston Humane Society.

 Adopt-a-Pet